 Bow and Bethnal Green Foodbank Emergency Food Aid Appeal

-Support two of our local foodbanks over the Christmas period while they fight to stay open.
-Due to the increased demand they are running a fundraising campaign so that they can still run in to the new year.
-Donate money here.
+Support two of our local foodbanks.
+Due to the increased demand they are running a fundraising campaign, you can donate money here.

 Or find out how to get involved on their websites: